mdavids/rfc/content/draft-davids-forsalereg-13.md

 ## Currency {#currency}

-The ABNF in (#abnf) allows currency codes consisting of one or more uppercase letters (1*ALPHA), providing flexibility to accommodate both standard fiat currencies and other widely recognized abbreviations, such as cryptocurrencies.
+The ABNF in (#abnf) allows currency codes consisting of one or more uppercase letters, providing flexibility to accommodate both standard fiat currencies and other widely recognized abbreviations, such as cryptocurrencies.